Sunday, 24 January 2021

 And thusly in the end we go right back to where we started.
 Winston and co help Wick, the High Table seem to give up and offer a deal, Winston seemingly betrays Wick to save his place of power within the hotel.
 So does this mean it's back to Wick versus everyone yet again?
 Possibly, although I'm sure Winston and co are merely covering their true intentions and will possibly help Wick in taking down the entire High Table organisation (with the help of Laurence Fishburne's artful dodger types) in the fourth outing.

 So yeah, I don't really get the hype over this franchise.
 Probably because I firmly believe it shouldn't have become a franchise.
-The first movie was a simply gritty affair, it didn't need any more, it didn't need milking (think 'Taken').
+The first movie was a simple gritty affair, it didn't need any more, it didn't need milking (think 'Taken').
 But since then we've gotten two more movies and they have taken the whole idea into this inane videogame-esque world where reality has gone out the window.
 Sure it looks pretty and the fights still look good (for the most part), but this is the third movie people, and they're doing another one!
 Geez!

 5/10